ipekhov/advanced-java/README.md

-This is a read-me file for the test project
+This is a file that briefly describes the test project